 PHP ArraysPHP String PHP Functions

-PHP FormsForm Intro Get & Post Form Validation / Required Complete Form
+PHP FormsForm Intro Get & Post Form Validation / Required PHP Complete Form

 In PHP, comments are sections of code that are not executed when a program is run.
 It's only purpose to help the progarmmers to understand the code.